ujwal-akare/3scale_toolbox/docs/activedocs.md

                                        on the Developer Portal.
 Otherwise it
                                        will be hidden
-    -s --name=<value>                  Specify the name of the ActiveDocs --skip-swagger-validations      Specify it to skip validation of the Swagger specification
+    -s --name=<value>                  Specify the name of the ActiveDocs --skip-swagger-validations      Skip validation of the Swagger
+                                       specification. true or false

 OPTIONS FOR ACTIVEDOCS
     -c --config-file=<value>           3scale toolbox configuration file